 Five-step process to develop an APM

-The AMA encourages medical societies to use a simple 5-step process for developing the types of APM proposals that will work effectively for physician practices and that Medicare and other payers can implement under MACRA:
+The AMA encourages medical societies to use a simple 5-step process for developing the types of APM proposals (PDF) that will work effectively for physician practices and that Medicare and other payers can implement under MACRA:

 - Establish a committee of physicians who are willing to spend the time needed to develop 1 or more APMs.